carsonfarmer/python_geospatial/install.md

       sudo apt-get install g++
       ```

-* On OSX (Mavericks), if you don't already have developer tools installed, `pip install pyproj` will
+* On OSX (Mavericks+), if you don't already have developer tools installed, `pip install pyproj` will
 probably fail (due to missing `gcc`) and then ask you if you want to install them, so click 'yes' and
 then rerun `pip install pyproj`.